 Life had been a series of gorgeous moments snatched on weekends and on holidays, but it didn’t feel like I was fully alive day-to-day and I’d lost myself somewhere amongst the debris of days gone by and chasing dreams that weren’t mine, but never stopping long enough to consider where I’d come from and where I really wanted to go.

 But now…life is different now.
-I know who I am and what I want, and also what I need, but it’s taken four years and a lifetime to figure out these things.
+I know who I am now, even if it’s taken four years and a lifetime to figure that out.
 And so I want to share how I found my way back to myself since that night when the setting sun caressed my upturned face.
 Please take what resonates with you, and leave the rest:

 1. GET ENOUGH SLEEP: I promise you, if you’re exhausted and unsure, prioritising sleep could change everything.
 I’ve learned to build my life on the foundation of sleep because when I’m exhausted, I can barely remember my name – let alone remember who I am.